Hypergraph Convolutional Networks for Fine-grained ICU Patient Similarity Analysis and Risk Prediction: EXPERIMENTS

 \subsection{Datasets, Tasks, and Evaluation Metrics}

 Based on the eICU$\footnote{https://eicu-crd.mit.edu/}$ Collaborative Research Database \cite{pollard2018eicu}, researchers have created benchmark datasets and proposed benchmarks/tasks \cite{sheikhalishahi2020benchmarking}.
 We focused specifically on predicting the in-hospital mortality risk of patients based on the data from the first 24 hours and 48 hours after eICU admission \cite{awad2017early}.
+The 27,390 patients/samples were extracted from the eICU database, where the Positive (likely to die)/Negative (unlikely to die) ratio is 1:6.15.
 We utilized sequential and non-sequential features as inputs for in-hospital mortality risk predictions \cite{ge2018interpretable}.
 The former refers to vital signs, while the latter refers to previous ICD-9 diagnosis codes.
 The vital sign measurements were gathered from the first 48 hours after eICU admission \cite{sheikhalishahi2020benchmarking}.
 Specifically, the 16 physiological variables were selected based on the literature \cite{sheikhalishahi2020benchmarking}.
+Table \ref{tab:physiological48hours} displays the results obtained from the preliminary analysis of physiological variables.
 The missing values of physiological variables were replaced with the empirical mean values \cite{che2018recurrent}.
 Detailed information on previous ICD-9 diagnosis codes can be found in the literature \cite{pollard2018eicu} (i.e., the DIAGNOSIS table).

 Since the in-hospital mortality risk prediction problem can be viewed as a binary classification task, we assess the performance using AUROC, AUPRC, Precision, Recall, F1 Score, and Min(Se, P+) (i.e., the minimum of precision and sensitivity).
+The source code of our method and data extraction are released at the Github repository$\footnote{}$.